Advice for CAO applicants

 Qualifax is the free public website which allows you to explore further and higher education courses in Ireland.
 Use our Qualifax points calculator to calculate your CAO points.
 You can then search the Qualifax database of 1,575 CAO courses (using CAO course codes) to compare this with the points information and entry requirements for your chosen courses on your CAO application.

 For dedicated support on your options and CAO application, the National Parents’ Council Leaving Cert helpline (1800 265 165) gives Leaving Certificate students, their parents and guardians access to live, expert advice from qualified guidance counsellors.
-The helpline is open daily from 2pm to 8pm, Friday 2 to Wednesday 14 September 2022.
+The helpline is open daily from Friday 25 August to Saturday 2 September 2023.

 Things may not have gone quite as planned but, while you may be feeling disappointed right now, you can still explore your options on Qualifax where there are a lot of options and pathways that can allow you to progress to higher or further education and training.
 The important thing is to explore all the options, get the right advice and take the path that best suits you.